 If you are not ready/good at telling stories about your skills, work, or experience.
 Then make a write-up of answers about some common questions/general questions and make sure what and how much you are looking for ;).

 - Tell about your self like total experience, current role, and responsibilities, Skillset, what kind of project you are working on, your current team size and structure

 - Max relevant experience

 - What is your current Salary package and what is your expectation

-- If recruiter is not telling about their recruitment process then ask them explicitely like how many round are there, how many coding, design rounds, how many managerial rounds and any otherthings he want to tell.
-This will help you to prepare you in advance.
+- If a recruiter is not told about their recruitment process then ask them explicitly how many rounds are there, how many coding, design rounds, how many managerial rounds, and any other things they want to tell.
+This will help you to prepare in advance.

-In general most of the companies has 5-7 technical rounds followed by HR.
+In general, most companies have 5-7 technical rounds followed by HR.